-Although orthodontists and dentists both work to help improve your overall oral health, specialisation is what sets an orthodontists apart from a dentist.
-Orthodontists complete an additional three years of full time university training after their general dental degree.
+Although orthodontists and dentists both work to help improve your overall oral health, specialisation is what sets an orthodontist apart from a dentist.
+Orthodontists complete an additional three years of full-time university training after their general dental degree.
 Orthodontists also limit their practice to only orthodontic treatment.

 They are also the most qualified and experienced to treat issues to do with the alignment of teeth and jaws to ensure you, or your child, end up with a healthy smile.

 2. Your mouth is the window to your overall health